riteshapatel/HotelTransylvania/README.md

 **Unit Testing**

 `Jest` at rescue.
-I have all components passing `jest test`, but running into some issues with `Reservation query`.
+I have all components passing `jest test`, but running into some issues with `Reservation query` as well as testing the `App.js`.
+Would love to fix it, but running out of options / time.
+It's weird, I have exact same setup for `Reservations query` which doesn't throw any warnings.
+I'd love to hear if anyone has ideas on what could be wrong.

 Rest seems to be ok.

 **Data**